Data Centers in Kirchheim

 - Drought (1.3): Low impact on infrastructure operations.

-Coastal risks such as Tsunami and Coastal Flood are not material for this inland location.
+Inland conditions mean coastal risks are not material for this location.
 Other natural hazards are considered minor.